robpomeroy/A-Home-for-Mo/content/homepage/options.md

   to move straight into a finished house would be amazing
 * We could rent out or later on sell our original house, to help with the ongoing costs of my care
-* There would be no pressure to complete adapatation works within a fixed time
+* There would be no pressure to complete adaptation works within a fixed time
 * Only need to move once

 Cons: